EspressoLogicCafe/Examples/MigrationService/README.md

 Look for a file named MasterImport-2[.extension] where extension is .sh or .cmd.
 Modify the lacadmin login to reflect the correct server and TeamSpace user/password.
 If you have multiple TeamSpaces, create each TeamSpace and default user, then modify the import script to point to your new LAC 5.0 server.
 When you run the script, the source files are in the workspace directory.

-**NOTE:** Start your target server and accept the EULA first.
-If you have multiple teamSpaces, you must create each TeamSpace and user (then modify the MasterImport-2 script).
+**NOTE:** Start your target server, and then accept the end user license agreement (EULA).
+If you have multiple TeamSpaces, you must create each TeamSpace and user (then modify the MasterImport-2 script).

 ```
 # ================================================================
 #  IMPORT SCRIPT
-#  Please change script [teampsaceUser] and [teamspacePassword]
+#  Change script [teampsaceUser] and [teamspacePassword]
 #  if you have more than 1 TeamSpace in your source system
 #
 #  Start your target server first